nabla/nabla-android/messaging-sample-app/README.md

-#  Nabla Android SDK demo app
+#  Nabla Android SDK Messaging sample app

 This app contains a basic setup of the Android Nabla SDK so that you can quickly test the features using our setup guide in the console.